-Permission Description Administer Workflow The user has rights to manage workflows using the Workflow Manager (Administration > Manage > Workflow).
+Permission Description Administer Workflow The user can manage workflows using the Workflow Manager.
 This permission is restricted based on file group access rights (meaning, the user can only manage workflows for file groups that the user has rights to access).
 NOTE: This permission is only visible in systems where the system configuration setting EnableLegacyWorkflowEngine is set to True.
 This should only be the case in older systems that have not yet had the opportunity to migrate their existing workflows to plan file processes.
-Browse Audit History The user has rights to view audit history for the system (Administration > Manage > Audit History and the equivalent Web Client page).
-NOTE: Users with this permission can see audit records for all changes, including changes made to tables that the user does not otherwise have access to.
+Browse Audit The user can view audit history for the system.
+History NOTE: Users with this permission can see audit records for all changes, including changes made to tables that the user does not otherwise have access to.
 Use caution in granting this permission.
-Remove Protection The user has rights to remove workbook and worksheet protections (Advanced > Protect > Workbook and Worksheet), for any Axiom file that the user can access.
+Remove Protection The user can remove workbook and worksheet protections, for any Axiom file that the user can access.
 NOTE: Alternatively, you can grant unprotect rights for individual report files and folders on the Files tab, or for plan files on the File Groups tab.
-Scheduled Jobs User The user has rights to access the Scheduler dialog for the purposes of working with scheduled jobs.
+Scheduled Jobs User The user can access the Scheduler dialog for the purposes of working with scheduled jobs.
 The user can create jobs, edit jobs, run jobs, and delete jobs, as allowed by the user's folder and file access rights defined for the Scheduled Jobs Library (as configured on the Files tab of Security).
 For example, you might create a subfolder for each user and only grant the user rights to that folder.
 The user can view the results of jobs that the user has executed.
 Other job history is not available to the user.
 The user cannot manage Scheduler servers, edit system jobs, or use other Scheduler administration features.
 NOTE: Generally speaking, task-level security is not applied to users with this permission, within the context of Scheduler.
 However, file-level rights are enforced.
 For example, the user can create and/or run a Process Plan Files task within a Scheduler job, even if the user does not have the Process Plan Files permission.
 But within that task, the user can only process file groups and plan files that the user otherwise has access to.

-Permission Description User Documents Folder Access The user has rights to the My Documents folder in their My Files section.
+Permission Description User Documents Folder Access The user can access a My Documents folder in their My Files section.
 The user can save files to My Documents.
 The user has read/write access over any file saved to this area.
 Typically this permission is only granted to power users who may need a place to save their own "personal" reports or an area to temporarily save "in progress" files.
 Administrators can access any user's My Documents folder.
 Other users cannot access it.
 NOTE: If a user has this permission and then later it is removed, the user's existing My Documents folder is not deleted; it is simply hidden from the user in Explorer dialogs.
-If desired, an administrator can delete the folder in \Axiom\Axiom\System\User Folders.
+If desired, an administrator can delete the folder in \Axiom\Axiom System\User Folders.

-NOTE: If a user does not have rights to a feature, the menu item associated with that feature does not show on that user's ribbon tabs or other applicable areas.
+NOTE: Generally speaking, if a user does not have rights to a feature, the menu item associated with that feature does not show on that user's ribbon tabs or other applicable areas.